Bosnia and Herzegovina

 U.S. citizens visiting Bosnia for tourism do not require visas if their stay is shorter than 90 days.
 However, your passport must be valid for three months after your departure date.

-We spent a month in Mostar and a month in Sarajevo during our first year of full-time travel.
+We spent a month in Mostar and a month in Sarajevo during our first year of full-time travel and we spent a month in Banja Luka during our second year.

 Future Destinations